daviduhden/wip-openbsd-ports/README.md

 # About this repository

-Work in progress for the creation of [OpenBSD ports](https://github.com/openbsd/ports) and flavors for privacy and security focused software.
+Work in progress for the creation of [OpenBSD ports](https://github.com/openbsd/ports) for privacy and security focused software.
 Any contribution is highly appreciated.

 # Software to be ported